KynanDelaney/PlanarID/README.md

 <br>

 ### Splitting images into _pattern_ and _not pattern_
-This involves taking high quality and/or colour-corrected images and using colour thresholding to extract regions of the _pattern_.
+This involves taking high quality and/or colour-corrected images and using colour thresholding (Figure 13) to extract regions of the
+_pattern_.
 The process can be visualised in the shiny UI and all possible values played with.
 When suitable values have been chosen, this process can be applied at scale.
 This step results in a cropped version of the original image and a _mask_ (a twin image containing only the pattern, with other details blacked out).